Balcony Fires – What’s Happened?

-You can learn more about what Sapphire are doing by attending a 15min Fire CPD presentation
+You can learn more about what Sapphire are doing by attending a 15min Balcony safety Presentation

 Sapphire advocate the use of aluminium soffits on all balconies.
-However, where soffits have been omitted or are perforate (for architectural or cost reasons) there is a clear evidence to suggest the use of class A decking should be considered to reduce the risk of rapid fire development via the balconies.
+However, where soffits have been omitted or are perforate (for architectural or cost reasons) there is a clear evidence to suggest the use of class A decking should be considered to reduce the risk of rapid balcony fire development.

-Further details can be found in our recently published whitepaper.
-Request your copy below.
+Further details can be found in our recently published balcony safety safety whitepaper.
+Request your copy below

-WHITEPAPER: The effects of fire on balconies in high rise residential blocks.
+WHITEPAPER: Recommendations regarding fire safety on balconies in high rise residential blocks.